At least once every year (usually in April or May), SCAG convenes

 The Regional Council established the Executive/Administration

-budgets, finance, operations, communications and any other matter
+resources, budgets, finance, operations, communications and any

-referred by the Regional Council.
+other matter referred by the Regional Council.
 Membership on the

-Executive/Administration Committee includes SCAG officers, policy
+EAC includes SCAG officers, policy committee chairs and vice

-representative if that person is not in a committee leadership
+is not in a committee leadership role.
+Additional Regional

-role.
-Additional Regional Councilmembers are appointed by the
+Councilmembers are appointed by the President to make sure that

-President to make sure that every subregion has at least one
+every subregion has at least one member on the committee.

 Policy Committees and Task Forces